cloudblog004/fantasticfoodies/content/en/posts/1840-recipe-of-any-night-of-the-week-chicken-cordon-blue-casserole.md

 1. Pre-heat oven to 450°
 1. PREP: Shred rotisserie chicken into bite size pieces.
-1. PREP: Microwave frozen rice &amp; broccoli according to package instructions.
+1. PREP: Microwave frozen rice & broccoli according to package instructions.
 1. Cover the bottom of the dish with the rice , even out as much as possible.
-Season rice with garlic salt &amp; pepper to liking.
+Season rice with garlic salt & pepper to liking.
-1. Next layer is the broccoli, even out over rice &amp; season to liking.
+1. Next layer is the broccoli, even out over rice & season to liking.
 1. Pour cream of chicken evenly over broccoli and rice.
 1. Place chicken pieces evenly over casserole.
 1. Arrange 6 slices of cheese over chicken.